The first-ever recording standard — the 1942 NAB and its revisions (1949, 1953 NARTB, 1964)

 Why was standardization needed?

 In the late 1930s, broadcast transcription discs were manufactured by multiple companies, each using its own recording characteristics.
-Broadcasters had to apply different equalization for each disc — an inefficient and confusing situation.
+Vertical-cut discs had effectively converged on a single recording and reproducing characteristic, but with lateral-cut discs, broadcasters had to apply different equalization for each disc — an inefficient and confusing situation.

 The turning point came in 1939, when RCA/NBC announced the Orthacoustic curve.
 It combined high-frequency pre-emphasis with a bass shelf to improve the signal-to-noise ratio and dramatically raise the quality of transcription discs.
 However, the prospect of an RCA proprietary curve becoming the de facto standard was not welcome to competing companies.